ctrlaltdylan/ctrlaltdylan.github.io/_posts/2018-10-03-authenticate-google-service-account-with-an-environment-variable.md

 layout: post
 title:  Authenticate Google Service Account Credentials with an Environment Variable
 date:   2018-10-03 18:39:39
+tag: google-cloud
-categories: tutorial google google-api environment-variables
+category: tutorial google google-api environment-variables
 ---

 I can't believe I have to write a blog post on what is essentially Google breaking best practices for storing application configuration in 2018.
 But here we are.